-How do forest fruits contribute to the life of the rain forest?
+How do forest fruits contribute to the life of the rain-forest?
 One answer is to look closely at how they are used.
-Most obvious would be, by local people as well as birds and animals.
+Most obvious would be, by local people as well as by birds and animals.

 Moraro consists of high and low forests.
 Forest-fruit trees help to sustain animals, as well as people.

 Kokorite (Attalea maripa) — one of the many forest-fruits preserved in Moraro.

 The Inga Family

 Inga trees can be found growing among other trees in different parts of the forest.
 One specie grows so huge and tall in the high forest that the wood is used by local people to make canoes.
 On the other hand, other species growing in secondary forests are so many that it can be tricky to identify them.
 One smaller variety of Inga traditionally is left to grow around houses where they seem to prefer.
 In forest communities they become communal fruit trees.
 Inga trees can live with leaf cutter ants and even if stripped of all its leaves, will eventually grow new ones.